simonhamp/the-og/README.md

     ->border()
     ->url('https://example.com/blog/some-blog-post-url')
+    ->title('Some blog post title that is quite big and quite long') ->description(<<<'TEXT'
+        Some slightly smaller but potentially much longer subtext.
+It could be really long so we might need to trim it completely after many words.

-    ->title('Some blog post title that is quite big and quite long') ->description('Some slightly smaller but potentially much longer subtext.
-It could be really long so we might need to trim it completely after many words')
+        Some slightly smaller but potentially much longer subtext.
+It could be really long so we might need to trim it completely after many words.
+    TEXT)
     ->background(Background::JustWaves, 0.2)
     ->save(__DIR__.'/test.png');
 ```